 The awarding bodies issue certificates after the exams have taken place.
 These arrive in the academy around three months after you have received your results.
-The academy will hold a GCSE Awards night sometime in November, the exact date will be confirmed at a later date and you will be notified.
-Students that don't attend the awards night will have the opportunity to collect their certificates at designated times.
+Students will be notified regarding the collection of GCSE certificates.
 If you are unable to attend in person then you may send someone on your behalf with a signed letter giving them your permission.
 Keep your certificates in a safe place.
 You may obtain copies from the awarding bodies at a cost.